Just another web developer in Bolzano

 How has being part of the WordPress community made me grow as a freelance programmer?

 It is not only because of its performance and technologies that WordPress has become the CMS of choice in my career as a freelance programmer.
-A vibrant community of professionals is active around this software, which I approached very early in my career, starting to attend the main Italian and European WordCamps.
-The atmosphere I breathed at these events and the value of the things I learned by attending them gave me the conviction I needed to start a Meetup in my city.
-An experience that today has led me to become an organizer in the wider Italian community of this incredible content management system.
+A vibrant community of professionals is active around this software, and I approached it very early in my career, starting to attend the main Italian and European WordCamps.
+Over the years I have taken part in WordCamp Europe in Berlin, Turin, Basel and Krakow, and in the Italian WordCamps of Bologna, Turin, Milan and Verona.